Bsal13/Offensive-Security-Proving-Grounds-Boxes/MedJed (Intermediate) Windows Box.md

 # Exploitation
 ## MYSQL Injection

-#### - Found mysql on the page so I typed one quote and clicked request to confirm if it might be vulernable to sql injection:
+#### - Found mysql on the page so I typed one quote and clicked request to confirm if it might be vulnerable to sql injection:

 ![](Images/Pasted%20image%2020221020191855.png)